 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #NatureMadeGummies #CollectiveBias

 If there’s one thing I always want more of, it’s sleep.
 My kids live to pounce on me and wake me up, or come ask me questions when my husband is kindly letting me sleep in.
-I thought maybe a sleep mask would help me ignore them, so I’m sharing this free sewing mask pattern!
-This would be a great project to sew if you’re taking any trips soon, or maybe the perfect stocking stuffer for any friends who have little people poking them awake.
+I thought maybe a sleep mask would help me ignore them, so I’m sharing this free sleep mask sewing pattern!
+This would be a great project if you’re taking any trips soon, or maybe the perfect stocking stuffer for any friends who have little people poking them awake.

 This would be easy to sew up sans the sassy phrase, it’s a nice size to use up scraps but still show off fun fabric prints.
 You can see I used FOE, fold-over elastic, it’s my favorite for headbands because it’s super soft and doesn’t pinch hair when it stretches.